What is Otoplasty?

 Cauliflower Ears, also known as Wrestler’s Ear, is a condition where blood is trapped during a traumatic incident creating a deformation to the appearance of the ear.
 The blood that is trapped can calcify or harden, creating an abnormally shaped ear with a thickened appearance.
 Many patients, particularly those who wear short hair, do not like the stigma of having a deformed or traumatic appearing ear.

 Correcting a cauliflower ear requires the ability to subtly reshape the cartilage to create a more normal appearing ear.
-Dr. Shah uses several techniques for this including a specially modified drill which allows him to precisely sculpt a new ear.
+Dr. Shah uses several techniques for this, including a specially modified drill that allows him to precisely sculpt a new ear.
 It is important to note that this procedure is challenging and requires artistry and skill to help reshape an ear into a more natural appearing and aesthetically pleasing shape.

 Otoplasty for Babies

 Prominent ears can be seen in babies.
 Since the ears are not quite developed yet, this may represent an opportunity to reshape the ears without surgery.
 The cartilage in a baby is quite soft and is growing.
 By applying pressure, the ears can “learn” to be placed in a more against the head orientation.
 How do you accomplish this?
 A mold can be applied to the ear and held in place with a headband.
-The mold, which is sometimes supplemented by tape, holds the ear and it will grow in a better position.
-Some of the challenges of this approach is that babies in general do not like materials on their ears
+The mold, which is sometimes supplemented by tape, holds the ear, and it will grow in a better position.
+Some of the challenges of this approach is that babies in general, do not like materials on their ears

 Otoplasty for Toddlers